 How does invoicing work in Guatemala?

 As a business based in Guatemala, you will be issued a VAT number and be obliged to submit periodic VAT reports, with submissions usually due on a monthly basis.
+Understanding the invoicing requirements for a foreign company in Guatemala is crucial to the holistic success of a business within the country.

 Who are the parties involved in the new Electronic Invoice modality?